Statue of Liberty National Monument: Jurisdiction

+Aerial photograph of Liberty and Ellis Island in 2018.
+Jersey City is in the background.

 Liberty Island and Ellis Island have been the property of the United States government since 1800 and 1808, respectively.
 Historical circumstances have led to the unusual situation of Liberty Island and 3.3 acre of Ellis Island being exclaves of New York, both completely surrounded by New Jersey.
 The dominion, jurisdiction, and sovereignty of the islands have variously been the subject of a colonial land grant, a provincial governor's directive, and an interstate compact, as well as several court cases and a U.S. Supreme Court decision.
 The result of which is that the natural land masses including Liberty Island and the original acreage on Ellis Island are part of New York City, and the 24 acre created by land reclamation at Ellis Island belongs to New Jersey, all surrounded by the municipal borders of Jersey City.
 Jurisdiction not superseded by the federal government falls to the appropriate state.